ufs-community/ufs-srweather-app/docs/UsersGuide/source/BackgroundInfo/Introduction.rst

 Building, Running, and Testing the SRW App
 --------------------------------------------

-   * :numref:`Section %s: Quick Start Guide <NCQuickstart>` is designed for use on `Level 1 systems <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ or as an overview of the workflow.
+   * :numref:`Section %s: Quick Start Guide <NCQuickstart>` is designed for use on `Level 1 platforms <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ or as an overview of the workflow.
    * :numref:`Section %s: Container-Based Quick Start Guide <QuickstartC>` explains how to run the SRW Application in a container.
-Containers run on a broad range of systems and come with SRW App prerequisites already installed.
+Containers can run on a broad range of systems and come with SRW App prerequisites already installed.
    * :numref:`Section %s: Building the SRW App <BuildSRW>` provides a *detailed* explanation of how to build the SRW App.
    * :numref:`Section %s: Running the SRW App <RunSRW>` provides a *detailed* explanation of how to run the SRW App after it has been built/compiled.
 It includes information on standard workflow tasks, additional optional tasks (e.g., METplus verification, plotting), and different techniques for running the workflow.
    * :numref:`Section %s: Testing the SRW App <WE2E_tests>` explains how to run workflow end-to-end (WE2E) tests to ensure that new developments do not break the current workflow.